Primary school

-A primary school (in Ireland, India, the United Kingdom, Australia, New Zealand, Trinidad and Tobago, Jamaica, Nigeria, South Africa, and Singapore), elementary school, or grade school (in North America and the Philippines) is a school for primary education of children who are 4 to 10 years of age (and in many cases, 11 years of age).
+A primary school (in Ireland, India, the United Kingdom, Australia, New Zealand, Trinidad and Tobago, Jamaica, South Africa, Singapore, Kenya, and Hong Kong), elementary school (in North America and the Philippines), or grade school (in North America), is a school for primary education of children who are usually 4 to 11 years of age (preschool to fifth grade).
 Primary schooling follows preschool and precedes secondary schooling.

 The International Standard Classification of Education considers primary education as a single phase where programmes are typically designed to provide fundamental skills in reading, writing, and mathematics and to establish a solid foundation for learning.
 This is ISCED Level 1: Primary education or first stage of basic education.

 Terms

-The word phrase "primary school" is a calque from French école primaire, which was first used in a text of London Times in April 1802.
+The phrase "primary school" is a calque from French école primaire, which was first used in a text of London Times in April 1802.

 Primary schools

 St Patrick's School at Murrumbeena, Victoria, Australia: one of many religious primary schools in the world.